-- Be effective communicators with an understanding of the importance of the role of speaker(s), listener(s) and observer(s) throughout interactions - Develop fluent and competent readers, who are able to read for purpose and pleasure - Develop a love of reading and enjoy discussing and justifying their reading preferences - Build a wide vocabulary base allowing them to access all areas of the curriculum - Be inspired to write creative and informative texts, developing a passion for writing for a variety of purposes and audiences - Have a thorough knowledge and understanding of grammatical concepts, which is evident through both their written and spoken work - Be able to recall and apply the spelling patterns outlined in the NC (including exceptions to the rules and common errors), and identify and correct spelling errors in their own work
+- Become literate, articulate and confident individuals who possess a deep love for reading, a robust command of the English language, and the ability to express themselves creatively and accurately in both written and oral forms. - Be effective communicators with an understanding of the importance of the role of speaker(s), listener(s) and observer(s) throughout interactions - Develop fluent and competent readers, who are able to read for purpose and pleasure - Develop a love of reading and enjoy discussing and justifying their reading preferences - Build a wide vocabulary base allowing them to access all areas of the curriculum - Be equipped with the skills to plan, draft, revise and edit their work to ensure the quality and cohesion of their writing. - Be inspired to write with fluency both creative and informative texts, developing a passion for writing for a variety of purposes and audiences - Have a thorough knowledge and understanding of grammatical concepts, which is evident through both their written and spoken work - Be able to recall and apply the spelling patterns outlined in the NC (including exceptions to the rules and common errors), and identify and correct spelling errors in their own work By the end of Year 6